 Therefore, I am not going to produce such a list, but when I introduce disease-based nutrition data, I will focus more clearly on the phosphorus needs of kidney disease sufferers.
 At this stage, we are more concerned with pH balance.
 You do not need to worry about the effects on alkaline diets, as I have presented PRAL food tables that are perfectly adequate.
 You can see the other nutrients that are used for this calculation in the PRAL Nutrients explanation.

 In a nutshell, unless you have kidney disease, there is no need to worry about phosphorus in your pH balance diet.
 If you know of any other disease that requires you to consider phosphorus control, please let me know.
-Similarly, if you want me to prioritize my review of dietary needs for kidney patients, please join the Phosphorous for pH balance discussion.
+Similarly, if you want me to prioritize my review of dietary needs for kidney patients, please tell me in the feedback form below.